perryfardella/taxm8/docs/prompts.md

 - Add email verification for joining the waitlist.
 - If OpenAI Becomes too expensive, switch to DeepSeek
 - Make sure all env variables are added to Vercel
+- Need to add a Forgot Password flow